thallislp/GMOS-SPiKE/README.md

 The pipeline was succesfully tested with python2.7 on Linux systems.

 # Usage
 The pipeline must be run in a directory containing a 'raw' file with the bias, flat, arc, science and standard star data obtained with the GMOS.
 The path of the 'raw' directory can be modified in the script.
-The pipeline is run using:
+The pipeline can be run using:

 ```
 python gmos-spike.py
 ```
+The pipeline is divided in two blocks: the reduction of the standard star spectrum and the reduction of the science object, for which the sensitivity function from the standard star is applied.
+First, the pipeline reads through the files at the 'raw' directory and prints the available values of the central wavelength for the standard star spectra.
+The user must type the preferred central wavelength and the pipeline then selects the files of bias, flat, lamp and observed spectrum that match that value.
+The same is done for the science object.

 # License
 GMOS-SPiKE operates under the MIT license.
 Please, check the LICENSE file for more information.